MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 ## Prerequisites

 - An Azure subscription is required to use this feature.
 To create a free account, click [Free Azure Account](https://azure.microsoft.com/free).
-- The VirtualMachines Node Pool feature is in preview, and only available in API version >= 2023-10-02-preview, or install the az cli extension >= 2.61.0 version.
+- The Virtual Machines Node Pool feature is in preview, and only available in API version >= 2023-10-02-preview, or install the az cli extension >= 2.61.0 version.
 - If using the [Azure CLI][install azure cli], register the `aks-preview` extension or update the version of existing `aks-preview` to minimum version 4.0.0b4.
 - The minimum minor Kubernetes release version required for this feature is release 1.26.